Lomank123/digital-shop/README.md

     - Search product by its title or description

 - JWT Authentication
-    - Refresh and access tokens
+    - Access and refresh tokens
-    - Email verification on sign up
+    - Email verification on sign up (optional)
-    - Forgot password implementation
+    - Forgot password implementation (using email)

 - Cart system
     - 2 types of carts: user and non-user
     - Non-user cart has its expiration date and after it a new will be given (the old one gets deleted)
-    - Anonymous user (not logged in) will get non-user cart
+    - Anonymous user (not logged in) will get a non-user cart
     - After logging in non-user cart will be attached to logged in user
     - If logged in user already has cart then both carts will be displayed
         - And content from non-user cart can easily be transferred to user one